Akv2021/Mail2Cashew-TPS/README.md

         TESTCASES: 'Txs/🧪',    // Tag emails for running in sanity tests usecase.
         IGNORED: 'Txs/❌',      // Tag emails which are not valid transaction emails.
 Can be used on top of above filters to skip specific emails.
         PROCESSED: 'Txs/✅',    // Tag emails which have been processed by Script successfully.
+        TO_FIX: 'Txs/🛠️',       // Tag emails that need Regex update before it's success.
+These will be excluded unless regex is fixed in code.
     };
 ```